-According to MFMA Circular No. 91, the following headline inflation forecasts underpin the 2018/19 national budget:
+According to MFMA Circular No. 91, the following headline inflation forecasts underpin the 2019/20 national budget: To be inserted

 Fiscal year 2017/18 2018/19 2019/20 2020/21

 Estimate Forecast

-Headline CPI inflation 5.3% 5.3% 5.4% 5.5%
+Headline CPI inflation

-The growth parameters apply to tariff increases for property rates, user and other charges raised by municipalities and municipal entities, to ensure that all spheres of government support the national macroeconomic policies, unless it can be shown that external factors impact otherwise The increase in revenue is mainly due to an increase in tariffs that have been in line and capped by the headline (CPI) inflation forecast.
+The growth parameters apply to tariff increases for property rates, user and other charges raised by municipalities and municipal entities, to ensure that all spheres of government support the national macroeconomic policies, unless it can be shown that external factors impact otherwise

+The increase in revenue is mainly due to an increase in tariffs that have been in line and capped by the headline (CPI) inflation forecast.
 It should be noted that even though Kannaland Municipality had tariff increases that exceeded inflation the progress made to achieving a self-sustainable municipality has been offset by the increased inability to collect revenue.
-The cost of compliance, low productivity, the high cost of rural procurement and the inability to attract scares skills at an affordable cost all contribute to an expense account that cannot be funded by our current revenue base and strategies need to be developed to expand the current revenue base with taking into account the limited water storage capacity at the same time.
+The cost of compliance, low productivity, the high cost of rural procurement and the inability to attract scares skills at an affordable cost all contribute to an expense account that cannot be funded by our current revenue base and strategies need to be developed to expand the current revenue base with considering the limited water storage capacity at the same time.
 The drought is having an adverse effect on not only the ability to collect revenue, as a result of the downturn in the economy, but also on the selling of economic services (water and electricity) that are the main contributors to the profit margin of the municipality.